-Bicycle trails and pedestrian pathways along the Lower Mississippi River offer scenic vistas, glimpses of wildlife, take a break to enjoy the river and local culture at towns along the way.
+Bicycle trails and pedestrian pathways along the Lower Mississippi River offer scenic vistas, glimpses of wildlife, and the ability to enjoy the river and local culture along the way.

 Mississippi River Trail – Bicycle Trail

 One of the longest bicycling trails in the United States follows the entire length of the Mississippi River.
-The Mississippi River Trail offers 3,000 miles of bike and pedestrian paths as it follows the river from Lake Itasca in Minnesota to the Gulf of Mexico in Louisiana.
+The Mississippi River Trail offers 3,000 miles of bike and pedestrian paths as it follows the river from the river’s headwaters at Lake Itasca in Minnesota to the Venice, Louisiana, near the Mississippi’s mouth at the Gulf of Mexico.
 Much of the trail runs along paved roads.
+It was designated one of 17 National Millennium Trail during the administration of President Bill Clinton.

 Avid cyclist Bob Robinson has written the “Bicycling Guide To The Mississippi River Trail: A Complete Route Guide Along The Mississippi River,” now in its second edition and available online.